r-dbi/bigrquery/tests/testthat/_snaps/bq-download.md

     Condition
       Error in `bq_table_download()`:
       !
 First chunk is incomplete:
-      x 35,000 rows were requested, but only 25,574 rows were received. i Leave `page_size` unspecified or use an even smaller value.
+      x 35,000 rows were requested, but only {n} rows were received. i Leave `page_size` unspecified or use an even smaller value.